vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Sanderson, Alexis

-1985 Purity and power among the Brahmans of Kashmir. in: Carrithers, M. & S. Collins & S. Lukes (eds.), The Category of the PersoṇAnthropology,
+1985 Purity and power among the Brahmans of Kashmir̥in: Carrithers, M. & ṢCollins & ṢLukes (eds.), The Category of the PersoṇAnthropology,

 Philosophy, History.
 Cambridge. pp. 190–216.

-1988 Saivism and the Tantric Traditions. in: Steward Sutherland ´ et alii (eds.), The World’s Religions.
+1988 Saivism and the Tantric Traditionṣin: Steward Sutherland ´ et alii (eds.), The World’s Religions.
 London, 660–704.

-2001 History through Textual Criticism in the Study of Saivism, the Pa˜ncarātra ´ and the Buddhist Yoginītantras. in: Grimal, Fran¸cois (ed.), Les sources et le
+2001 History through Textual Criticism in the Study of Saivism, the Pañcarātra ´ and the Buddhist Yoginītantraṣin: Grimal, Fran¸cois (ed.), Les sources et le

 temps/Sources and Time.
 Pondich´ery. pp. 1–47.